prodageo/mniproj2020b-2020a30a/docs/monographie.md

 ### A3.
 Bibliographie

 - <strong>Big Data at Work: Dispelling the Myths, Uncovering the Opportunities</strong> - Thomas H. Davenport - 2014
+  * What technology you need to manage it
+  * The key success factors in implementing any big data project

 - <strong>Analytics in a Big Data World: The Essential Guide to Data Science and its Applications </strong> - Bart Baesens - 2014
   * Chapter 3 -  Predictive Analytics